Catechist Handbook

 Attendance, Late Arrivals, and Early Dismissals

-Catechists are responsible for using the attendance sheet provided according to Diocese of Trenton and parish procedures.
+Catechists are responsible for marking attendance clearly and accurately on the class attendance sheet according to parish and Diocese of Trenton procedures.

-Catechists should mark attendance clearly and accurately on the class attendance sheet.
-However, catechists should not take on the responsibility of managing attendance policy decisions, counting total absences, approving early dismissals, or determining whether a student has met attendance requirements.
-These matters are handled by the Religious Education Office.
+Catechists should not take on the responsibility of counting absences, approving early dismissals, or determining whether a student has met attendance requirements.

 Missing Work